Iowa Hawkeyes football: Kinnick Wave

 In 2017, Hawkeyes fans created what ESPN called "college football's coolest new tradition".
 In February of that year, the university's children's hospital, which has long had a close relationship with the Iowa football program, opened a new 12-story building across the street from Kinnick Stadium, with the top few floors featuring an unobstructed view of the playing field.
 The top floor of the hospital features the Press Box Café, a lounge area with floor-to-ceiling windows facing the field that is reserved for patients and their families on Hawkeyes game days, with big-screen TVs available when Iowa plays on the road.
 Following a suggestion posted to a Hawkeyes fan page on Facebook, by Iowan Krista Young, fans now face the hospital and wave to the children and their families at the end of the first quarter of every home game.
 For home night games, the first of which was against Penn State on September 23, 2017, "The Wave" features fans waving with their cell phone flashlights turned on.
 Two weeks after the Penn State game, with the Hawkeyes at home against Illinois, the Hawkeye Marching Band joined in this new tradition, forming a hand moving side-to-side and "waving" at the children during its halftime show.
 The Wave was even seen in the offseason—on February 15, 2018, inspired by a suggestion from nurses at the children's hospital, the stadium's maintenance crew created a pattern of a waving hand in snow that was covering the playing field.
 At least one patient was reported to have seen the crew creating the design, and upon completion, the crew went into the Press Box Café to see their final product.

 The tradition has even spread beyond the Iowa fan base.
 With Iowa playing at Michigan State on September 30, ESPN's College GameDay aired a six-minute feature on The Wave, followed by the feature's reporter, Tom Rinaldi, leading the crowd at the Virginia Tech campus in a wave of their own.
 A few hours later at the end of the first quarter of the Iowa–Michigan State game, Spartans fans joined in The Wave with visiting Iowa fans.

 Disney Sports announced it would present the Iowa football program with its Disney's Wide World of Sports Spirit Award, which annually goes to college football's most inspirational figure on November 20, 2017.
 The award was presented to the University of Iowa for The Wave on ESPN on December 7, 2017.

 Honors and awards

 Final Rankings

-Since the 2023 season, Iowa has been ranked in the final Associated Press poll 26 times and the Coaches 25 times.
+Since the 2025 season, Iowa has been ranked in the final Associated Press poll 28 times and the Coaches 27 times.
 The Hawkeyes have finished the season ranked in the Top 10 in the Associated Press poll 13 times.
-The 1940s and 1970s are the only decades that the Iowa Hawkeyes have not had a team finish in the AP Poll|Associated Press poll Top 10 since the poll's inception in 1936.
+The 1940s and 1970s are the only decades that the Iowa Hawkeyes have not had a team finish in the Associated Press poll Top 10 since the poll's inception in 1936.